leftthomas/SimCLR/README.md

 # SimCLR
-A PyTorch implementation of SimCLR based on the paper [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709).
+A PyTorch implementation of SimCLR based on ICML 2020 paper [A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709).

 ![Network Architecture image from the paper](structure.png)